Introduction to CAN Bus Vs RS485

 4. No Power Delivery:

-RS485 devices need their power sources, just like CAN.
+Similarly, RS485 devices require their power sources, just like CAN.

 Applications of RS485